About Theresa Anthony

 In 2018 Ms. Anthony tackled a very personal and emotionally difficult project, culminating in the recently completed memoir, My 13th Station.
 The story represents three intersecting elements: 1.
 Her painful experience as the mother of an adult child who suffered with depression and alcoholism, 2.
 A demonic infestation in their section of the neighborhood, brought about through the actions of a practicing witch next door, and which may have been connected to the three completed suicides in the space of just 16 homes, and, 3.
 Her personal faith journey, from cradle Catholic, to a secular humanist agnostic, to the rediscovery and embracing of her Catholic faith 20 years ago.

 Ms. Anthony is a devout Catholic, with a deep devotion to Our Lady of Fatima, and credits her strong faith for her resilience and optimism.
-She has been blessed with two wonderful and accomplished daughters, in addition to her beloved son, Matthew in heaven, and four beautiful grandchildren.
-In addition to writing, she enjoys Zumba classes, her rescued boxer, Rocky, and creating Catholic-inspired artwork for her Etsy shop.
+She has been blessed with two wonderful and accomplished daughters in addition to her beloved son, Matthew in heaven, and four beautiful grandchildren.
+When not writing, she enjoys Zumba classes, her rescued boxer, Rocky, and creating Catholic-inspired artwork for her Etsy shop.